typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

 ## "Unsafe" Operations

-Pretty much we have been using some "unsafe" operations in the previous examples but we never explained any of them, so here it goes.
+We have been using some "unsafe" operations pretty much everywhere in the previous examples but we never explained any of them, so here it goes.
 All of the operations prefixed with `unsafe` are impure functions and perform side effects (for example Haskell has `unsafePerformIO`).
 But don't be scared by the name!
 You should write your programs in a monadic way using functions such as `map` and `flatMap` to compose other functions and ideally you should just call one of these unsafe operations only **once**, at the very end of your program.

 ### unsafeRunSync